ramakrishna7781/HCL-project/README.md

 2. Open SQLite and create database named "employee.db"
 3. Now open terminal and use this command "chmod +x filename.sh"
 4. Then this command "./filename.sh"
-5. Then Employee Management System starts working.
+5. Then the Employee Management System starts working.
 6. It asks for username and password of the admin.
 Then provide the following credentials.
 Username: admin, Password: dbadmin

 Thank you.